StanPlatinum/Deflection/README.md

 you have an 'SGX machine' (a machine whose CPU supports Intel SGX, with SGX Driver installed, and with SGXSDK installed in /opt/intel);

 you have at least 10G memory (Swap could be included) and 100G disk space before having a try.
-It means probably the most suitable place for having fun with cat-sgx is a satisfiable Linux server machine.
+It means probably the most suitable place for having fun with Deflection is a satisfiable Linux server machine.

-The installation paths of other dependencies are in the same directory as cat-sgx by default.

 ```
 ./install.sh